tom288/Refresh/Process/ALBUM.md

 Added blockbullets to taller fences.\
 Blockbullet added to barrels outside sewer.\
 Improved player clipping around the rock below the second point.

+#### HOI changes (need new screenshots)
+Forgot to take a screenshot of the red side tower no longer being blue.\
+Replaced the radar dish on blue side with a blue tower to match red side.

+#### Second TODO
+The second spawn ceiling does not need to be blockbulleted.\
+The second spawn still has a low doorway because the door is a prop.

 # IT